carpentries-incubator/singularity-introduction/_episodes/07-building-containers.md

 ---

-## Preparing to use Singularity for building images
+## Preparing to use {{ site.software.name }} for building images

-So far you've been able to work with Singularity from your own user account as a non-privileged user.
-This part of the Singularity material requires that you use Singularity in an environment where you have administrative (root) access.
+So far you've been able to work with {{ site.software.name }} from your own user account as a non-privileged user.
+This part of the {{ site.software.name }} material requires that you use {{ site.software.name }} in an environment where you have administrative (root) access.

 There are a couple of different ways to work around this restriction.